777arc/textbook/content/filters.rst

    :scale: 90 %
    :align: center

-Now let's say we use these taps shown above as our filter.
-We know that the impulse response is just plotting the taps, so what we see above *is* our impulse response.
-Lets take the FFT of our taps to see what the frequency domain actually looks like.
-We will do a 1024 point FFT to get a high resolution:
+We will use these taps shown above as our filter.
+We know that the impulse response is plotting the taps, so what we see above *is* our impulse response.
+Let's take the FFT of our taps to see what the frequency domain actually looks like.
+We will do a 1,024 point FFT to get a high resolution:

 .. code-block:: python